rithmschool/javascript_fundamentals_solutions/iterators_exercise/readme.md

 // "Coding",
 ```

-3. Write a function called `longestFavoriteLanguage` which console.logs the longest language in each of the user's `favorite_language` array.
+- Write a function called `longestFavoriteLanguage` which console.logs the -

 ```javascript
 longestFavoriteLanguage()